Vosges (department): Geography

 While the west part of the Vosges is flat sedimentary land (well suited for mineral waters), the east is dominated by the Vosges Mountain range and the Ballons des Vosges Nature Park.
 The Hohneck at 1363m is the highest peak of the Vosges department.
 The Monts Faucilles traverse the south of the department in a broad curve declining on the north into elevated plateaus, on the south encircling the upper basin of the River Saône.
 This chain, dividing the basins of the Rhône and the Rhine, forms part of the European watershed between the basins of the Mediterranean and Atlantic.
 48% of the department is covered by woodlands and forests (the third highest in France), while 45% of land is in agricultural use.

 The Saône (named after the Celtic goddess Sagona) rises at Vioménil, in the Vosges.
 The Anger river also passes through it.

 Principal towns

-The most populous commune is Épinal, the prefecture.
+The most populated commune is Épinal, the prefecture.
 As of 2019, there are 9 communes with more than 5,000 inhabitants: